Charged Higgs Pairs at the LHC: A NLO Analysis: The Two-Higgs Doublet Model

 Using the minimum conditions of the potential, the following set of seven independent input parameters of the model can be used, \beq M_h,\; M_{H^\pm},\; \tan\beta, \; \lambda_1, \; \lambda_3, \; \lambda_4, \; \lambda_5 \;, \eeq next to the SM vev derived from the Fermi constant.
-In our analysis, we focus on the 2HDM type I, where the couplings of the two Higgs doublets to the up- and down-type fermions are equal.
+In our analysis, we focus on the 2HDM type I, where the couplings of each physical Higgs boson to the up- and down-type fermions are equal.
 We study two scenarios, one for small and one for large values of $\text{tan}\beta$.
 The charged Higgs mass $M_{H^\pm}$ for each scenario is varied between $300\,\text{GeV}$ and $2\,\text{TeV}$, while the remaining five input parameters, $\{M_h,\,\lambda_1,\,\lambda_3,\,\lambda_4,\,\lambda_5\}$, are chosen to be constant.
-The variation of $M_{H^\pm}$ consequently implies a variation in the dependent parameters, i.e.~of the mass parameters, remaining physical BSM masses and the mixing angle~$\{m_{11}^2,\,m_{22}^2,\,m_{12}^2,\,m_H,\,m_A,\,\alpha\}$.
+The variation of $M_{H^\pm}$ consequently implies a variation in the dependent parameters, i.e.~of the mass parameters, remaining physical BSM masses and the mixing angle~$\{m_{11}^2,\,m_{22}^2,\,m_{12}^2,\,M_H,\,M_A,\,\alpha\}$.
 For each value of $M_{H^\pm}$ this new set of dependent parameters is determined via an iteration to ensure that the value of the quartic coupling $\lambda_2$ is constant too.
-By fixing the quartic couplings we ensure that the chosen scenarios are able to fulfill all relevant theoretical and experimental constraints over a maximal variation of the charged Higgs mass which we check for with {\tt ScannerS} \cite{scanners} linked with {\tt HiggsBounds} \cite{higgsbounds}.
+By fixing the quartic couplings we ensure that the chosen scenarios are able to fulfill all relevant theoretical and experimental constraints over a maximal variation of the charged Higgs mass which we check for with {\tt ScannerS}~\cite{scanners} linked with {\tt HiggsTools~\cite{higgstools}}\footnote{The theoretical contraints which we apply by using {\tt ScannerS} are perturbative unitarity, boundedness from below and absolute stability at tree level, see~Ref.~\cite{scanners} for all details.
+Using {\tt ScannerS}, we furthermore require our scenarios to be consistent with experimental data, i.e.~electroweak precision data, Higgs data (via a link to {\tt HiggsTools}~\cite{higgstools}) and flavour constraints, again cf.~Ref.~\cite{scanners}.}.
 Our chosen scenario for $\text{tan}\beta=2$ is constrained by electroweak precision data and flavour observables to $M_{H^\pm}\gtrsim 344\,\text{GeV}$, while the scenario with $\text{tan}\beta=20$ is allowed by all relevant constraints over the full charged Higgs mass range.

 The two scenarios of the 2HDM type I we use in our numerical analysis are given by the following set of input parameters \\ \\ {\it \underline{scenario 1:}}

 {\it \underline{scenario 2:}}

 while the light scalar Higgs mass is fixed as $M_h = 125$ GeV.